 Omega supplied NASA with the 105.012, likely also with the 145.012, and with the 145.022.
 You can’t reasonably expect Omega to know which ones were used on a particular NASA mission.

-The officially issued equipment was listed in one place, namely the NASA archives.
+The officially issued equipment was listed in one place, namely in the NASA archives.
 That includes issue numbers and the manufacturer’s reference numbers of the watches.

-These documents, thanks to Ragan and his cooperation with Omega, have surfaced only several years ago.
+These documents, thanks to Ragan and his cooperation with Omega, surfaced only several years ago.
 So, for a few decades, the question was impossible to answer.
 Even for Omega.